 When I vacuum, it takes me three times longer than it should.
 And I must vacuum weekly at the longest stretch, or risk the hair weaving itself permanently into the couch and the rug.
 Instead of a charcoal sofa, I’ll end up with a tan one.

-Thankfully the dogs match the floorboards, and I can retain some sanity – only until the sun shines, exposing tumbleweeds all over the joint.
+Thankfully the dogs match the floorboards, and I can retain some sanity – but not when sun rays stream inside, exposing tumbleweeds all over the joint.

 While I doggedly chafe the sofa with the vacuum’s nozzle, sweating my way through the task, our 12-year-old Beaglier stares at me.
 I’m sure he’s wondering what I’m doing.
 “Lucky you’re cute”, I say, “otherwise mummy will have to give you away.”